-Want to learn more while you wait for BLACK BALLERINA to complete editing?
+Want to learn more while you wait for BLACK BALLERINA to complete post-production?
 Check out the following links to visit organizations that we admire:

 International Association of Blacks in Dance